rynelaster/Project-2-CRUD-Pet-App/README.md

 - The user will be able to access the contact information of the location (shelter, breeder) of a pet

-- The user will be able to authorize use of their location to show nearby shelters
+- The user will be able to provide their location to filter to local results and show nearby shelters